-The Top 20 Sites To Hire The Best Mobile App Designer:
+The Top 20 Sites To Hire The Best Mobile App Designers:

-- Toptal prides itself on hiring only the best freelance mobile app designers for Android and iOS, so you won’t have to worry about the quality of talent that you’re shopping for.
+- Toptal prides itself on hiring only the top 3% of freelance mobile app designers for Android and iOS, so you won’t have to worry about the quality of talent

-- The platform has a curated matching service, so you can save time by finding the top freelancer for the job right away.
-The matching service will also help you think through the project itself, which is helpful for clarifying a project timeline or assessing the need for additional resources.
+- The platform has a curated matching service, so you can save time by finding a freelancer for the job.
+The matching service will also help you think through the project itself, which helps clarify a project timeline or assess the need for additional resources.

-Upwork is the result of a merger between what were previously the two dominant freelance forces.
-The platform provides a lot of project management support, with milestones and easy communication.
-Upwork Pro and Enterprise take out some of the extra work around sorting through the masses of freelance mobile app designers by providing you with a pre-screened pool of Android and iOS developers.
+Upwork is the result of a merger between two freelance companies.
+The platform provides project management support, with milestones and easy communication.
+Upwork Pro and Enterprise take out some of the work that is involved with sorting through the masses of freelance mobile app designers by providing you with a pre-screened pool of Android and iOS developers.

-- Upwork is the largest marketplace for freelancers of all types.
+- Upwork is one of the largest marketplaces for freelancers.

-- You can hire mobile app designers of all kinds, focused on projects of different sizes and levels of complexity.
+- You can hire mobile app designers of various kinds, including hybrid or cross-platform app developers and designers

-On 99designs, designers display their ideas for your mobile app before you select a mobile app designer to hire.
-With a contest format, designers submit ideas and you select the idea and designer you would like to work with on your development project.
+On 99designs, designers display their ideas for your mobile app before you select a mobile app designer or mobile app developer to hire.
+With a contest format, designers submit ideas, and you select the idea and designer you would like to work with on your development project.
 You can choose different packages, which incorporate designers at different experience levels.

-- When you post your request as a contest, you receive dozens of submissions and can choose your favorite one.
+- When you post your request as a contest, you can receive dozens of submissions.

 - If you instead choose to work with a single designer, you have access to one of the best mobile app designers on 99designs.